AuraDevelopmentTeam/BungeeChat2/.github/CONTRIBUTING.md

 ### Adding Resources

 When adding PNG files make sure to save them with 24 or 32 bits and run `./gradlew optimizePng` (you'll need to have `optipng` available in your path though).
-Finally when you add JSOn files be sure to run `./gradlew formatJson` to ensure a clean formatting.
+Finally when you add JSON files be sure to run `./gradlew formatJson` to ensure a clean formatting.